open-rdc/orne_navigation/README.md

 TsukubaChallenge
 =================
-This repository contains metapackages and files for installation/use of the i-Cart mini.
+This repository is bugs and tasks management for Tsukuba Challenge.

 ## Other i-Cart mini Repositories